 Example 1: Office administrator

 “You should hire me for my passion and proven abilities in organization for office efficiency.
+I pride myself on my time-management, coordination and interpersonal skills.
 In my previous role as an administrative assistant, I came up with a plan to reorganize the office supply closet by category.
 We placed fewer orders and saved 30% on office supplies year over year.
 I’m excited to bring my skills to this role.”

 Example 2: Kitchen manager